jasper-seinhorst/homebridge-homewizard-power-consumption/README.md

     {
         "platform": "HomewizardPowerConsumption",
         "ip": "<<IP of your P1>>",
-        "pollInterval": 60
+        "pollInterval": 60,
+        "hidePowerConsumptionDevice": false,
+        "hidePowerReturnDevice": false
     }
     ```

 ## Caveats
-Both sensors are exposed as Lux (light) sensors.
-The Lux level indicates the w level of the consumption.
-E.g. If your home has a power consumption of 2000w, the sensor will show 2000lux.
+- Each sensor is represented as a Lux (light) sensor.
+The Lux level directly reflects the power consumption in watts.
+For example, if your home is consuming 2000 watts of power, the sensor will display 2000 Lux.
+- Not every household has solar panels, by adding `"hidePowerReturnDevice": false` to the plugins config you can disable the power return sensor.